vck3000/ProAvalon/README.md

 Other Useful global functions can be found under the myFunctions folder.

+Note: When registering, no captcha is required for local and staging environments.
+So feel free to ignore the error message you see when registering a new account on those environments.

 ## Contributing
 If you are new to coding and would like to help contribute, I highly recommend this course on Udemy made by Colt Steel [(Click here)](https://www.udemy.com/the-web-developer-bootcamp/).
 It gave me the starting nudge I needed to make this site.
 Small contributions are always welcome!